whisperchan/cursedboard/README.md

 - jump\_to\_bottom Automaticall scroll to bottom of thread

+This config is incompatible with sftp.
+To connect with sftp use '-F /dev/null'

 ### SFTP Integration

-Cursedboard brings his own custom configured sftp server to allow uploading files.
+Cursedboard brings its own custom configured sftp server to allow uploading files.

 1. Create /var/sftp/ and copy sftp-server.pl and make it executable.
 2. Install libnet-sftp-sftpserver-perl and libbsd-resource-perl